Reformatory district

 The place is a sanctuary

-by Andrea H, almost 2 years ago
+by Andrea H, over 2 years ago

 I truly discovered these lands last winter.
 I came to realise that it was one of the few places nearby I could drive to and park without fear of getting stuck in the snow as I went off for a good walk.
 I was soon pleased to discover that a wide driveway was cleared regularly so that I could hike from the entranceway up to the top of the hill where the old buildings sit.
 The views from many different angles and various places atop the hill is almost strategic in it's layout and design.
 It is a remarkable and...
 Continue reading